 Small businesses are hit harder by tough economic times, and they have less flexibility to adapt and weather long downturns in the economy.
 Being proactive now, when times are good, will help your business be better prepared in the event of any unforeseen economic event, and can help turn those kinds of issues into opportunities.
-Here are four tips on how you can help recession-proof your business:
+Here are four recession-proof business strategies to help your business:

 - Always be selling